stochsd/stochsd/OpenSystemDynamics/docs/code/documenation_for_devs.md

 # Todo list for uploading new version

-- Download nw.js (normal not sdk) versions for windows 64bit, windows 32bit and ...
+- Download nw.js (normal not sdk) versions for windows 64bit, windows 32bit (0.15.4 is last one to work with WinXP)
 - Change folder name of nwjs folder to: `StochSD-WindowsXXbit-yyyy-mm-dd`
 - Build Desktop and Web version in repo directory with: